ECW One Night Stand (2005): Storylines

-Eric Bischoff, the leader of Raw's invasion, and, at the time, Raw General manager.
+Eric Bischoff, the leader of Raw's invasion, and, at the time, Raw's general manager.

 The feud between the Raw superstars and ECW Originals also spread over to SmackDown!.
-On the May 26 episode of SmackDown!, Kurt Angle stated that ECW was a low-class promotion, and that he would be part of the WWE invasion of One Night Stand, taking SmackDown! volunteers with him.
+On the May 26 episode of SmackDown!, Kurt Angle stated that ECW was a low-class promotion, and that he would be part of WWE's invasion of One Night Stand, taking SmackDown! volunteers with him.
 A week later, Angle asked Tazz to join him in the invasion and on the same episode of SmackDown!, John "Bradshaw" Layfield (JBL) announced he would be joining Angle in invading the pay-per-view.
 When Tazz rejected the offer, Angle reacted by assaulting Tazz and leaving him bleeding in the ring.

 On the June 6 episode of Raw, Benoit defeated Snitsky in an ECW Rules match by performing a diving headbutt and pinning him.
 The ECW Originals made their debut on WWE programming, as Tommy Dreamer, Rhyno, Balls Mahoney, Axl Rotten, The Sandman, and other ECW Originals attacked Bischoff's Raw invaders, with ECW Originals, The Dudley Boyz, hitting a 3D on Raw invader Maven.
 Benoit was drafted to SmackDown! on its June 9, 2005, episode, and faced JBL in the main event with the ECW Originals at ringside cheering him on.
 JBL's Cabinet was also at ringside, as well as Carlito, Matt Morgan and Kurt Angle.
 After Benoit locked in the Crossface on JBL, Angle interfered and broke the submission hold, resulting in a disqualification and a brawl breaking out between the ECW Originals and WWE Invaders, with ECW coming out on top.